ListBox — Smart UI JavaScript API

 "auto"

-<smart-list-box horizontal-scroll-bar-visibility='disabled'></smart-list-box>
+<smart-list-box horizontal-scroll-bar-visibility="disabled"></smart-list-box>

-const listbox = document.querySelector('smart-list-box');
+const el = document.querySelector('smart-list-box');

-const listbox = document.querySelector('smart-list-box');
+const el = document.querySelector('smart-list-box');

-let horizontalScrollBarVisibility = listbox.horizontalScrollBarVisibility;
+const horizontalScrollBarVisibility = el.horizontalScrollBarVisibility;

 The 'IncrementalSearchDelay' property defines the amount of time, in milliseconds, that the system waits after the user stops typing before clearing the previous search query.
 This delay timer begins as soon as the user ceases input.
 Only after the specified delay has fully elapsed will the previous search query be reset, allowing a new search query to be initiated.
 This property helps control the responsiveness of incremental search operations, preventing premature query resets while the user is still entering input.